Charter of the Harlich Stavemann Stiftung

 • moral and material support of projects concerning the above-mentioned therapeutic approaches which serve psycho-education and are prophylactic for psychological disorders and illnesses; e.g. through material support for research projects in the above-mentioned therapeutic procedures, organising training seminars for multipliers and specialists such as pedagogues, social workers and nursery school teachers.

-b) Development cooperation is promoted by supporting the Samoan population, in particular in-need inhabitants of the town Vaisala in Savaii, Somoa in the following areas:
+b) Development cooperation is promoted by supporting the Samoan population, in particular in-need inhabitants of the village Vaisala in Savaii, Samoa in the following areas:

 • health-related, social, cultural and school-pedagogical purposes,

 • measures for preventing or coping with accidents and disasters.

 This part of the Foundation's objectives is called "Mauga Aid".

 In particular, the object is implemented through the following measures:

 • the moral, financial and personnel support of school and vocational training and their institutions;